XLPE/RStore/guide.md

 * The second line contains the column information.
 For each column is represented by three parameters: column name, size of the column, and whether it is the key (“**1**” stands for key).
 The column size is used in the cost-based query optimization.
 * The third line contains the data cube information.
 The last column must be the numerical column.
 We assume that all the columns are stored in text format.

-# Compiling R-Store
+# 4 Compiling R-Store
-To compile HBase-R of R-Store, please download hbase-0.92.1 version, replace the folder in **src/main/java** with the folder in our src directory, and execute the following command to compile
+To compile HBase-R of R-Store, please download hbase-0.92.1 version, replace the **org** folder in **src/main/java** with the **org** folder in our src directory, and execute the following command to compile
 ```bash
 ant pacakge
 ```